adamsmithgit/learning-journal/markdown.md

 | Cow           |          $90  |         1 |      $90 |
 ```

-Which will render like this:
+Which will render like this-
 | Item          | Cost          | Quantity  | Total    |
 |:--------------|--------------:| ---------:|---------:|
 | Cat           |          $30  |         4 |     $120 |